Apple iPhone 17 Air vs Motorola Moto G Power 5G (2024)

 Frequently Asked Questions

-Apple iPhone 17 Air excels if you value thinnest iphone ever (5.6mm) featuring a premium titanium chassis.
-Motorola Moto G Power 5G (2024) is better if you prioritize rare wireless charging (15w) support in the budget category.
-Pick based on your budget and daily use.
+Apple iPhone 17 Air is the better choice if you prioritize thinnest iphone ever (5.6mm) featuring a premium titanium chassis.
+Motorola Moto G Power 5G (2024) wins if you value rare wireless charging (15w) support in the budget category.
+Both are rated highly (4.9★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure